noneback/go-taskflow/README.md

 ```

 The `Dump` method generates raw strings in DOT format.
 Use the `dot` tool to create a graph SVG.

-> The visualizer is now implemented in pure Go, so it doesn't require CGO or external dependencies.

 ![dot](image/desc.svg)